-If increasing menu prices result in fewer people eating at your restaurant, you can decrease your food cost percentage by reducing your cost per serving.
+If increasing menu prices results in fewer people eating at your restaurant, you can decrease your food cost percentage by reducing your cost per serving.
 You can do this by:

-- Finding cheaper vendors: Can you get the same or similar quality ingredients for a lower price with a new vendor?
+- Find cheaper vendors: Can you get the same quality ingredients for a lower price with another vendor?

-- Reducing portion sizes: In Johnny’s case, he could serve a 6-ounce burger instead of an 8-ounce burger to cut down on portion sizes and food cost per serving.
+- Reducing portion sizes: In Johnny’s case, he could serve a 6-ounce burger rather than an 8-ounce burger to reduce portion sizes and his food cost per serving.